DrugowitschLab/remoteBook/readme.txt

 Runs jupyter notebooks in interactive sessions on the cluster.
 Port-forwards them back to be opened in the local browser.
+This version works on O2 and orchestra.

 To run:
 1) run getNotebook $PORT